RTippin/messenger/README.md

 - PHP `^7.4 || ^8.0`
 - Laravel `^8.42`
 - `SubstituteBindings::class` route model binding enabled in your API / WEB middleware groups.
-- Configure your laravel apps broadcast driver, and set up your own websocket implementation, should you choose to listen in on our realtime broadcast.
+- Configure your laravel applications broadcast driver and set up your websocket implementation to utilize the real-time broadcast emitted.

 ### Features
 - Realtime messaging between multiple models, such as a User, Admin, and a Teacher model.
 - RESTful API, allowing you to create your own UI or connect to your mobile app.
-- Support for morph maps on your provider models.
-See: [Morph Maps][link-morph-maps]
 - Private and group threads.
+- Message reactions, replies, edits, and deletion.
+- Send image, document, audio, and video messages.
+- Group thread chat-bots.
+[Ready-made bots][link-messenger-bots]
 - Private thread approval when the two participants are not friends.
 - Add participants in a group thread from your friends list.
 - Permissions per participant within a group thread.
-- Send image, document, audio, and video messages.
-- Message reactions, replies, edits, and deletion.
-- Group thread chat-bots.
-[Ready-made bots][link-messenger-bots]
 - Friends, Search, and Online status systems.
 - Provider avatars, group thread avatars, and bot avatars.
 - Underlying calling system you can extend.